-As the rate of concussions and long-term damage of brain injuries has become better known thanks to lawsuits against the NFL, schools have taken a more proactive stance in trying to understand these injuries.
+As the rate of concussions and long-term damage to brain injuries has become better-known thanks to lawsuits against the NFL, schools have taken a more proactive stance in trying to understand these injuries.
 At Stanford University, the football team, field hockey team, and lacrosse team are all testing a new, high-tech mouthpiece that measures the force of brain impacts received during play.

 New Measurement Tools

-Before now, similar high-tech sensors have been placed in the helmets of football players.
-This is a good solution for schools with money, but the helmets are much more expensive than the mouthpieces.
+Mouthguards Before now, similar high-tech sensors have been placed in the helmets of football players.
+This is a good solution for schools with money, but the helmets are much more expensive than.
 The researchers also believe that the mouthpiece will be much more accurate because they don’t shift on impact.